nodejs-typescript-classroom/ticket-booking-app/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Notice

+in api.ts , the api url should be modified with your server url